Your wellbeing during COVID-19

 Feedback to us

 We’re continually evaluating the quality of the services we provide.

 Please submit your feedback on the service you received.
-It should only take a couple minutes.
+It should only take a couple of minutes.

-Please note: the survey is anonymous and kept confidential.
-The information will be used for quality improvement only.
+The survey is anonymous and confidential.
+The information will be used for quality improvements only.

 Our peer support service only collects data and personal information from you.
-Categories of data collected will include name, telephone number, email address, ethnicity, specialty, location of work, age, gender.
+Categories of data collected will include name, telephone number, ethnicity, specialty, geographical location, age, and gender.
 This data will be held for up to 20 years to ensure quality and consistency of service and in line with our legal requirements.